mattermost/mmctl/docs/mmctl_user_convert.rst

 ::

-      --bot                If supplied, convert users to bots.
-      --email string       The email address for the converted user account.
-Required when the "bot" flag is set.
-      --firstname string   The first name for the converted user account.
-Required when the "bot" flag is set.
-  -h, --help               help for convert
+      --bot                If supplied, convert users to bots --email string       The email address for the converted user account.
+Required when the "bot" flag is set --firstname string   The first name for the converted user account.
+Required when the "bot" flag is set -h, --help               help for convert
       --lastname string    The last name for the converted user account.
-Required when the "bot" flag is set.
-      --locale string      The locale (ex: en, fr) for converted new user account.
-Required when the "bot" flag is set.
-      --nickname string    The nickname for the converted user account.
-Required when the "bot" flag is set.
-      --password string    The password for converted new user account.
-Required when "user" flag is set.
-      --system_admin       If supplied, the converted user will be a system administrator.
+Required when the "bot" flag is set --locale string      The locale (ex: en, fr) for converted new user account.
+Required when the "bot" flag is set --nickname string    The nickname for the converted user account.
+Required when the "bot" flag is set --password string    The password for converted new user account.
+Required when "user" flag is set --system_admin       If supplied, the converted user will be a system administrator.
 Defaults to false.
-Required when the "bot" flag is set.
+Required when the "bot" flag is set
-      --user               If supplied, convert a bot to a user.
-      --username string    Username for the converted user account.
-Required when the "bot" flag is set.
+      --user               If supplied, convert a bot to a user --username string    Username for the converted user account.
+Required when the "bot" flag is set

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~